IvanDeus/Simple-Telegram-Bot/README.md

 # Simple-Telegram-Bot
 Simple Telegram Bot With Ngrok Webhook Setup
-# Telegram Bot with Webhook and Ngrok
+# Python Telegram Bot with Webhook and Ngrok

 A simple Telegram bot with multilanguage support that uses webhooks instead of polling, with ngrok for local development and testing.
 The bot responds to `/start` and `/help` commands and provides a default response for all other messages.